2008 Bathurst Boys in Red accident: Aftermath

-The accident was met with grief and condolences from New Brunswick and around Canada.
-Mental health specialists and teachers from across the province teamed up to help offer support to students, families and friends of the victims.
+The accident was met with grief and condolences from New Brunswick and across Canada.
+Mental health specialists and teachers from around the province teamed up to help provide support to students, families, and friends of the victims.

 Following the accident, New Brunswick immediately halted the use of 15-passenger vans and began a thorough review of transportation policy; many other provinces later did the same.
 At the time of the tragedy only Nova Scotia had a ban on 15-passenger vans, following an accident in 1984.

 Many at Bathurst High School speculated that its senior varsity basketball team would not be able to continue after the crash.
 Only five team members remained, including three students who did not go to Moncton because of illness.
 Despite this, the Bathurst Phantoms' basketball team defeated the Campobello Vikings 82–50 to win the Provincial AA championship the following year.